oss-slu/Step_Time_Biofeedback/backend/README.md

 Unit tests are provided to ensure the correctness of the step time calculations.
 Follow the steps below to run the tests successfully:

 1) Navigate to the backend directory.
-2)Run the test file using Python's unittest module:
+2) Run the test file using Python's unittest module:
 ```
 python -m unittest test_step_time.py
 ```
 ### Test Cases
 The tests from `test_step_time` cover:

-Step time calculation for values below the threshold (20N).
+- Step time calculation for values below the threshold (20N).
-Step time output as a moving average of 2 steps.
+- Step time output as a moving average of 2 steps.
-Step time output as a continuous number in the format 00.00.
+- Step time output as a continuous number in the format 00.00.

 ### Sample Data for Testing
 The function uses sample force data in the format (time, force) to calculate step times.